styzhang/css-unicode-loader/README.md

 # css-unicode-loader

-webpack loader for convert chinese or double-byte character string of scss/sass/less/css files to unicode char.
+webpack loader for convert chinese or double-byte character string of scss/sass/less/css files to unicode encoding.

 ## Usage